 LONG-TERM INCENTIVES The Company's Long-Term Incentive Program serves to reward executive performance that successfully executes the Company's long-term business strategy and builds stockholder value.
 The program allows for the awarding of options and stock appreciation rights, restricted stock and performance units.
-During fiscal year 2000, non-qualified stock options were granted to one of the Company's executive officers.
-The grant was designed to motivate the executive officer to continue the Company's growth.
+During fiscal year 2001, no non-qualified stock options were granted to the Company's executive officers.